A volcano erupts in southwestern Iceland, sending lava flowing toward a nearby settlement

 The volcano eventually erupted on Dec.
 18, and residents were allowed to return to their homes on Dec.
 22.

-In the weeks since then, defensive walls had been built around the volcano in hopes of directing lava away from the community.
-But the walls of the barriers built north of Grindavik have been breached and lava is moving toward the community, the meteorological office said.
+In the weeks since then, emergency workers have been building defensive walls around Grindavik, but the barriers weren’t complete and lava is moving toward the community, the meteorological office said.

-“This continues to surprise us,” Benedikt Ófeigsson of the meteorological office told RUV.
-“Things were slowing down after the eruption started, but about half an hour or an hour ago they started to pick up speed again.
-We are no longer seeing a slowdown in the town.”
+Before last month’s eruption, the Svartsengi volcanic system north of Grindavik had been dormant for around 780 years.
+The volcano is just a few kilometers west of Fagradalsfjall, which was dormant for 6,000 years before flaring to life in March 2021.

+Unlike the previous event, Saturday’s eruption at Svartsengi produced a “very rapid flow” of lava that moved south toward Grindavik, said Kristín Jónsdóttir of the Met Office.

 Iceland, which sits above a volcanic hot spot in the North Atlantic, averages one eruption every four to five years.